-Congressman Joe Garcia (D-FL) has backed The Astronaut Instruction Manual for Pre-Teens!
+Congressman Joe Garcia (D-FL) has backed The Astronaut Instruction Manual!
 WOWOW!
 Congressman Garcia is famous around our household as the sponsor of the STEM Innovations Networks Act.
 Thank you, Congressman Joe Garcia, for you support of STEM education and science!

-More #AWESOME: TED Fellow Dr Rachel Armstrong has delivered a powerful endorsement of The Astronaut Instruction Manual for Pre-Teens!
+More #AWESOME: TED Fellow Dr Rachel Armstrong has delivered a powerful endorsement of The Astronaut Instruction Manual!

-Mike Mongo's The Astronaut Instruction Manual for Pre-Teens endorsed by best-selling 'Five Billion Years of Solitude' author Lee Billings!
+Mike Mongo's The Astronaut Instruction Manual endorsed by best-selling 'Five Billion Years of Solitude' author Lee Billings!

 Since 2008, asan invited guest teacher, I have visited schools and classrooms all over the world to let today’s young students aware that tomorrow's jobs—the best jobs ever!—are inspace.